Remembering Katharine Gebbie: 1932--2016

-The reception will be held from 6:00 to 8:00 p.m. in the Latrobe Room, and is co-sponsored by the APS Office of International Affairs, the Overseas Chinese Physics Association (OCPA), the Association of Korean Physicists in America (AKPA), and the Iranian-American Physicists Group Network (IrAP).
+USLC/IUPAP members were invited to attend the Forum on International Physics (FIP) reception at the American Physical Society (APS) meeting on Tuesday, March 15, 2016, at the Hilton Baltimore.
+The reception was be held from 6:00 to 8:00 p.m. in the Latrobe Room, and was co-sponsored by the APS Office of International Affairs, the Overseas Chinese Physics Association (OCPA), the Association of Korean Physicists in America (AKPA), and the Iranian-American Physicists Group Network (IrAP).

 .
 All of the articles are available "open access" indefinitely, meaning that they do not require login information to access and can be freely shared.
 Simply click on individual articles to view them.
 You will then be directed to a new page for the paper where you must select "Download PDF" to read the entire article.

 The 2015 Canadian-American-Mexican Physics Graduate Student Conference (CAM2015) was held in Oaxaca, Oaxaca, Mexico on September 10-12, 2015.
 The conference focused on the research done by graduate students.
 Plenary contributions from established scientists also gave student participants exposure to ongoing research in diverse sub-fields.
 Students shared the results of their research with senior scientists and international peers in their own field, as well as with those focused on other disciplines within physics.

 The aim of CAM is to provide an outstanding opportunity for students to develop professional skills, learn a broad range of physics topics, and initiate interactions across geographical borders.
 Furthermore, the conference fosters communication and exchange of ideas among students of various backgrounds and interests.
 CAM2017 will be held in the United States, and CAM 2019 will be held in Canada.USLC/IUPAP Member Kennedy Reed Becomes IUPAP President-Elect

 The USLC/IUPAP would like to congratulate its ex-officio member, Kennedy Reed, on his appointment as president-elect of IUPAP.
 He will serve a three-year term as president-elect, followed by a three-year term as the president of IUPAP and a three-year term as past-president.
 President-Elect Reed has served on the IUPAP Commission on Physics for Development for nine years and was the chair of that commission for three years.
 More information on his election can be found on the website of the Lawrence Livermore National Laboratory